dladd/pyFormex/sphinx/index.rst

    still in an embryonal state but may already contain valuable information for some users.

-   For some time, we will also keep the old `Online manual`_ available.
-   A `PDF-version`_ of the older (v0.8) manual is available for download.
+   A `PDF version`_ of the full documentation set is available for download from our FTP server.

 These documents are to become a full documentation set for the